Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 [source](https://twitter.com/schwarzenegger/status/984478810400686080).

-In my opinion, not giving the user relative/familiar size comparisons is one of most consistent design failings of many VR experiences.
-We enter fantasy worlds with fantasy environments to do fantasy things, and it just doesn't quite *feel grounded*.
+In my opinion, not giving the user relative/familiar size comparisons is one of most consistent design shortfalls of many VR experiences.
+We enter fantasy worlds with fantasy environments to do fantasy things, and it just doesn't quite feel *grounded*.
 The only relative scale we have is our own height, which stops being effective once things are a certain distance or offset about the environment.
 Give me some things with known sizes in them, at various places in the world.
 Not 1-cubic-meter wooden crates that are rampant in video games but nobody has ever actually seen in real life.
 How big is a barrel?
 I've got no clue, they don't help me understand scale at all.
 Maybe toss some cars in the background?
 Or potted plants!
 Plants are great.
 I'm a big fan of indoor potted plants.

 This image of [Greg](https://www.gregstokinger.com/) was captured on the roof of a building in Pittsburgh.
-There is absolutely nothing to disconnect the foreground - greg - with the background except for a small amount of blur and sharpness.
+There is almost nothing to disconnect the foreground - greg - with the background.
+Just a small amount of blur and texture/detail level.
 Greg looks like he is the size of these buildings!
 Luckily our sense of relative sizes - and that small amount of blur - keep us from falling to a "forced perspective" illusion.
 ![An image of a man on a rooftop, overlooking Pittsburgh](images/giantGreg.png)

 ### Occlusion/Interpolation